Logs-ws/PHP-API/README.md

 ## Step 4: ##
-With the help of Logs object start sending your logs:
+With the help of Log object start sending your logs.
 ```php
 <?php
   $logData = 'Example log text...';